lnthanhhcmus/G-CENET/README.md

-# The code for the paper under review: Temporal Knowledge Graph Reasoning Based on Generation Mode and Historical Contrastive Learning
+# Temporal Knowledge Graph Reasoning Based on Generation Mode and Historical Contrastive Learning

+The code for the paper under review.

 ## Preprocessing
 ```bash